LLM API

 The API element is currently in Beta and can only handle one API request at a time.

-• Top Left Input Always connect this to the "Initiator" element, which serves as a keep-alive for the API.
+• Top Left Input (Initiator) Always connect to the "Initiator" element, which maintains the API connection

-• Second Input Connect this to your LLM flow's output.
+• Second Input (Content) Connect to your LLM flow's output

-• API Key This is a user-defined alphanumeric key used for authentication.
+• API Key Create a custom alphanumeric key for authentication

-• Port Number The default port is 5050, but it can be customized to any available port.
+• Port Number Default is 5050, but you can specify any available port

 • Method POST